tw181802/Cyber-Course/README.md

 A resource group is a collection of resources that share the same lifecycle, permissions, and policies.

 ### Instance details
-Name your VM (Thoneypot-vm)
+- Name your VM (Thoneypot-vm)
-Select a recommended region ((US) East US 2) Availability options: No infrastructure redundancy required Security type: Standard
+- Select a recommended region ((US) East US 2)
+- Availability options: No infrastructure redundancy required
+- Security type: Standard
-Image: Windows 10 Pro, version 21H2 - x62 Gen2
+- Image: Windows 10 Pro, version 21H2 - x62 Gen2
-VM Architecture: x64
+- VM Architecture: x64
-Size: Default is okay (Standard_D2s_v3 – 2vcpus, 8 GiB memory)
+- Size: Default is okay (Standard_D2s_v3 – 2vcpus, 8 GiB memory)

 ### Setting Up the Honeypot in Azure VM
-1. Create a Azure Account and Deploy Virtual Machine (VM): o Set up a VM that will act as the honeypot and expose it to the internet. o Configure the instance details, including networking settings. o Deploy the VM, ensuring it’s accessible from the internet.
+1. Create a Azure Account and Deploy Virtual Machine (VM):
+2. Set up a VM that will act as the honeypot and expose it to the internet.
+3. Configure the instance details, including networking settings.
+4. Deploy the VM, ensuring it’s accessible from the internet.